trvrenglish/CS-125/tenglish-phase2/README.txt

 The rankHundreds file uses a for loop to put data into the rank table.
 The universityHundreds file uses a for loop to put data into the university table.

+5) a.sql
+Develop five questions that you think should be answered by your database.
+Write five corresponding queries for your database, using the select-from-where construct of SQL to answer those questions based on the data in your database

+6) b.sql
+Write five data modification commands on your database.

+7) c.sql
+Create two views on top of your database schema.
+Again, these views should be meaningful with respect to the purpose for which you are building your database.
+Your file, c.sql, should contain your CREATE VIEW statements.

+8) d.sql
+Create at least two useful indexes for your database (other than indexes SQL creates automatically because of key or unique declarations).
+Consider the types of queries that you expect will be run and in that light where an index could be beneficial.